Veridise/veridise-docs/orca/getting_started/running_orca_through_saas.md

 #### Provide Source Code and Job Name

-Now we need to provide the actual source code we want t operate one.
+Now we need to provide the actual source code we want to operate one.
 There are three ways of doing it, let's look at each.

 First, you can upload a file.
-This is uploading a folder directly from you device.
+This is uploading a folder directly from your device.
 This must be a zip file.

 ![image](img/direct_file_upload.png)

-You can also provide the address of a git repo.
-It's important to know whether your code includes git submodules that have to be reified.
-These are Git submodules specifically.
+You can also provide the address of a Git repo.
+It's important to know whether your code includes Git submodules that have to be reified.
 If it is a Foundry project, then also select this option.
 This will pull in the correct Foundry dependencies necessary for execution.

 ![image](img/github_upload.png)

-The final one is providing a URL
+The final one is providing a URL and a commit hash for the project.

-[TODO] What is this?

 ![image](img/url_upload.png)

 #### Identify the Root of the Project

 In Hardhat and Foundry tasks are run from a root folder.
-You must identify this for SaaS so we can properly execute your tasks.
-This usually will just be the top level of your zip.
+You must identify this for AuditHub so that OrCa can properly execute your tasks.
+This usually will just be the top level of your zip file.

 ![image](img/root_selection.png)

 #### Project Paths

-You must select where the source code and the V Specs to use at least.
+You must select where the source code and the [V] specs to use at least.

 The Source Path is usually /src but depends on what the user set for it.
 This is where the contracts exist.

 Include Path is not used by OrCa, please consult the Vanguard documentation for details about its usage.

-Specs path is where V-Specs are.
+Specs path is where [V] specs are.
 These (currently) must be added manually to the zip ahead of time.
 The preferred way of doing this is to create a /specs folder, but you can name it as you choose.

 ![image](img/project_path.png)